1up-lab/contao-mailchimp/README.md

 - Optionally enable Mailchimp's double opt-in feature.
 - Define the merge tags to map the form's input to the mailchimp list's fields. _Note:_ you always need an `EMAIL` merge tag.
 - Define optional added member tags.

+### Known limitations
+- If the captcha option is activated and the same module is multiple times visible on the website, it won't work properly.
+E.g. if you have a subscription form in the footer and the same module somewhere in the content - it won't work.
+You'll have to have a different module for the footer then.